ventusdomain/ventusdomain.github.io/index.md

 ### Who Are We?

 In 2020 we started as an idea in Sabanci University.
 An idea that came true.
 We use state-of-art AI and NLP models to take your corporation/business one step ahead.
-Currently we work on customer feedback in Turkish and English languages.

 ### What Do We Do?